Health and Safety

 The Health and Safety of Our Students Is Our Top Priority.

 We will suspend our regular attendance policy from May 18 to August 1 — you will not be penalized for cancellations.
 If you do not feel comfortable or are unable to return to classes during this time, we will hold your scheduled lesson time through August 1.
 If you need to cancel, are sick, or do not wish to return at this time we ask that you PLEASE notify the Academy staff.
-You will not be charged for missed lessons, and no makeup lessons will be required.
+You will not be charged for missed lessons, and makeup lessons will be encouraged but not required.

-As we move toward the reopening there are a few changes to our policy and procedures we have put in place to ensure your safety, as well as the safety of our instructors and staff.
+There have been a few changes to our policy and procedures we have put in place to ensure your safety, as well as the safety of our instructors and staff.

 NEW SAFETY MEASUREMENTS: